 The ingestion of Ghee is like offering the finest of fuels into the fires of digestion-Agni.
-In accord with this, Ghee builds the aura, makes all the organs soft, builds up the internal juices of the body-Rasa, which are destroyed by aging and increases the most refined element of digestion-Shukra or Ojas, the underlying basis of all immunity and the “essence of all bodily tissues”.
+In accord with this, it builds the aura, makes all the organs soft, builds up the internal juices of the body-Rasa, which are destroyed by aging and increases the most refined element of digestion-Shukra or Ojas, the underlying basis of all immunity and the “essence of all bodily tissues”.
 Maya Tiwari calls Ghee the

-Ghee is known to increase intelligence–Dhi, refine the intellect-Buddhi and improve the memory-Smrti.
+Also known as clarified butter, it is known to increase intelligence–Dhi, refine the intellect-Buddhi and improve the memory-Smrti.

 Ghee causes secretions and liquification in the dhatus-bodily tissues that dissolve wastes allowing the functional intelligences of the body-doshas to carry away toxins-ama (also known as aam).
-The ingestion of Ghee is used in Panchakarma specifically to first penetrate into and then dissolve ama in the dhatus, allowing the wastes to be then carried to the intestinal tract and then expelled.
+The ingestion of it is used in Panchakarma specifically to first penetrate into and then dissolve ama in the dhatus, allowing the wastes to be then carried to the intestinal tract and then expelled.

-Ghee is known as a substance that gives longevity… This is because it has opposite qualities (heavy, slow, oily, liquid, dense, soft), and thus pacifying effects, to the light, dry and rough qualities of Vata dosha.
+Clarified butter is known as a substance that gives longevity… This is because it has opposite qualities (heavy, slow, oily, liquid, dense, soft), and thus pacifying effects, to the light, dry and rough qualities of Vata dosha.
 It is the increase of the qualities of Vata that are synonymous with aging.
 Ghee, in a very sure and steady way, slows the aging process by balancing the living one.

-Ghee is Guru, heavy.
+It is Guru, heavy.
 It increases the qualities of Kapha and decreases Pitta and Vata, which are both light.

-In ancient India, wells full of Ghee were especially for those who suffered wounds… When a surgeon cuts open a body, he only does so knowing that the body will be able to heal itself.
+In ancient India, wells full of Ghee were especially recommended for those who suffered wounds… When a surgeon cuts open a body, he only does so knowing that the body will be able to heal itself.

-Ghee works wondrously on bedsores for the elderly or debilitated.
+The dairy elixir works wondrously on bedsores for the elderly or debilitated.
 It can be applied for broken bones and bruises.